Charlarthebar/ShortList.ai-archive/README.md

 This repository serves as the system of record for the ShortList.ai project and contains all code, documentation, research, and MVP artifacts in accordance with course requirements

 ## Team Members
-- Charles Lai (Computer Science and Mathematics)
+- Charles Lai (Massachusetts Institute of Technology - Computer Science and Mathematics)
-- Joshua Tang (Computer Science, Economics, and Data Science)
+- Joshua Tang (Massachusetts Institute of Technology - Computer Science, Economics, and Data Science)
-- Noah Hopkins (Computer Science and Finance)
+- Noah Hopkins (Massachusetts Institute of Technology - Computer Science and Finance)

 ## Opportunity Summary
 The modern job market is inefficient for both sides.